vnikonov63/sachacks2k21/README.md

 <p> For more information you can watch the video we made about our project https://www.youtube.com/watch?v=juMu1YXpLF0 </p>

+<p>You can also try out the application at https://plantdacha.herokuapp.com/edit</p>

 <!-- CONTACT -->
 ## Contact